kbastani/spring-cloud-event-sourcing-example/README.md

   go to online-store web http://online-store-web2.local.pcfdev.io/ login with user/password
 1. see if hystrix-dashboard is working

+  to collect hystrix info, you have to access and navigate online shopping mall several times.

   ```
   http://192.168.11.1:6161/hystrix/monitor?stream=http%3A%2F%2Fturbine-server.local.pcfdev.io%2F
   ```
 1. see if zipkin-server is working

+  you have to access and navigate online shopping mall several times.

   ```
   http://zipkin-server.local.pcfdev.io/